hieunghia-pat/OpenViVQA-dataset/README.md

 ![examples](data_examples.png)
 Examples of some samples of the OpenViVQA dataset.
 Note that texts in green indicate scene texts copied from the images.

+Paper of this dataset is under review at the Information Fusion Journal.
 The dataset will be available when our paper will have been accepted.

 ### Contact